osxmidi/LinVst/README.md

 Winetricks wininet might help.

-Additional dll's might have to be added to Wine for some plugins.
+Additional dll's (dll overrides) might have to be added to Wine for some plugins.

 On some slower systems Wine can initially take a long time to load properly when Wine is first used, which might cause a LinVst crash.
 The solution is to initialise Wine first by running winecfg or any other Wine based program, so that Wine has been initialised before LinVst is used.